Dear College Seniors,

 So, if you haven’t figured it out yet, I am here to debunk the myth that not all internships are watching instead of doing.
 I found an agency where interns are encouraged to participate, not simply observe; where you are treated as a team member instead of a temporary employee; and where your voice can be heard out loud, not in your notes.

 Embracing its “no titles culture,” Jackson Spalding provided me with the same opportunities as any other JSer.
-In just 10 short weeks, I was tasked with writing for a consumer-facing blog, pitching top-tier media outlets and even organizing a local influencer relations event – all while learning way more about beds and batteries than I care to admit.
+In my 10 short weeks in the Dallas office, I was tasked with writing for a consumer-facing blog, pitching top-tier media outlets and even organizing a local influencer relations event – all while learning way more about beds and batteries than I care to admit.
 (Hey, Mattress Firm and Interstate Batteries!)

 Not only was I surprised by the amount of work I was given but also the amount of trust I received.
 As an intern, I quickly realized that JS is more than just a great place to work; it is a place to grow.